Understanding Policy Gradient - a fundamental idea in RL

 • for each trajectory, generate a reward using function \(R\)

-So the higher the variance of what we put inside the square brackets on the right (\(R(\tau)\)), the more of it – in this case, the trajectories and their associated rewards – we will need to collect to obtain a good estimation.
+So the higher the variance of what sits inside the square brackets on the right (\(R(\tau)\)), the more of it — the trajectories and their associated rewards — we'll need to collect for a good estimate.
+Otherwise, we risk our policy not training well.

-To maximize them, we do the most straightforward thing in the universe—we calculate the policy's gradient and take a step in the positive direction!
+To maximize them, we do the most straightforward thing in the universe: we calculate the policy's gradient and take a step in the positive direction!

 We perform gradient ascent.